TeamHype100/MCMP-Installer/README.md

 # Installer
+Installer for Minecraft Modpacks
-Installer for the Modpack GoodDayMC
+Made for GoodDayMC